-Elite and Genesis are styles of POLE TENTS with superior weather performance, similar to the pictures below.
+Elite and Genesis are styles of pole tents with superior weather performance.
 They require 3-5’ of distance all the way around the perimeter of the tent for the ropes (guy lines) and stakes which create the tension that keeps them upright.
 There are stakes approximately every 10’ along the perimeter.
 While easiest to put up on grass, they may be installed on a parking lot or gravel if permission is granted to stake through those surfaces.
 The poles along the perimeter of the tent are called side poles.
 Center poles hold up the interior areas of the tent (spacing varies by tent width) and gives the tents a more dramatic height than frame tents or clearspan structures.
 One must account for the center poles when trying to layout the interior of the tent, however.
 Pole tents are less expensive per square foot than similar width frame tents or clearspan structures.

 CLEARSPAN VS. CLEAR TOP